Students applying for non-degree programs should complete a Transitory Student Application which can be found on the Download Forms page.

 Refer to the current class schedule for important dates.
 Campus policy prohibits students from dropping courses after the census date without documented reasons and administrative approval.

 Students must maintain good academic standing in order to continue enrollment in the program.
-Participation in the High School University Program does not automatically qualify a student to regular CSU admission.
+Participation in the High School University Program does not automatically qualify a student for regular CSU admission.

 Grades may be viewed online at MyCoyote.
 Official transcripts may be obtained from the Office of the Registrar by completing a request form and submitting applicable fees.

 Contact Sergio Estrada, CSUSB HSUP coordinator (909) 537-3458 or firstname.lastname@example.org.

 The College of Extended Learning at Cal State San Bernardino helps learners of all ages and backgrounds achieve their continuing education goals by providing access to University degrees, certificate programs, professional development, and personal enrichment programs.
 Classes are offered at both the San Bernardino and Palm Desert campuses.

 For more information on programs, costs, and their application process visit the College of Extended Learning website or call (909) 537-5975.

 Most courses listed in the university catalog are open to non-matriculated students through the CSUSB College of Extended Learning under a program called Open University.
 Members of the community who meet the prerequisites may enroll in regular campus undergraduate level courses on a space-available basis.
 Students can apply up to a maximum of 36 units through Open University toward a bachelor’s degree and 13 units toward a master’s degree (subject to approval by department concerned).

 - Missed the deadline for admission to the regular resident program;